edhowland/barcampgr2018/stack_overflow/talk.md

 JVM languages: Java, Clojure, etc. - No.
 - .Net languages: F# : Yes, C#: No. Not sure about others.

+## Caveats regarding using TCO

+When relying on tail code to be optimized away, you will not get stack traces when you are trying to debug your code.
+Perhaps you can use some optional flags for either development or production mode.
+Be sure to turn on TCO, if possible, if using any type of CI testing.

+## Conclusion

+We have seen some ways to avoid potential stack overflows in our code.
+Many of these methods rely on the ability of the various language runtimes to support a low-level tachnique called tail call optimization or elimination.

+We have seen some ways to rewrite our code to take advantage TCO if it exists.

+1. Accumulator Passing Style: APS
+2. Continuation Passing Style: CPS

+Both of the above methods rely on adding an additonal parameter to our function signature, and either adding a driver function or using a default parameter value.

+We also saw a method to use in the case our language does now support TCO.

+3. The trampoline method.

+In summary, although using these techniques to rewrite your recursive functions may seem like a bother, in my humble opinion, they do not suffer too much from writing a direct style function.

+If you are writing library code that someone else is going to rely on, it should be your responsiblity to ensure you do not introduce  unexpected behaviour whenever your users of your library code deploy to production.

+I hope these techniques help you deal with the nasty stack overflow errors.

+For further reading, check out the links below.

 ## Links